fruiz500/PassLok-Privacy/README.md

 * window reformatting, special functions: bodyscript.js
 * initialization, button connections: initbuttons.js

-Full documentation can be found at: <http://passlok.weebly.com/>
+Full documentation can be found at: <http://passlok.weebly.com/> including a user manual, a technical design document, and a number of articles and video tutorials.

 License
 -------